qiogle/qiogle.github.io/tools-and-procedures.md

 ### Agents
 + Transparent: better to overcommunicate - let customers know when they should expect to hear back.
 Open a channel of communication.
-+ Forward-thinking: expect the user to make errors or not fully understand the problem.
-Provide contextual next steps.
++ Forward-thinking: expect the user to make errors, not fully understand the problem, not know what questions to ask, etc. Provide contextual next steps.
 + Conversational

 ### Customers